Stewardship Assessment and Mapping Project

 - Where do they work, how do they collaborate and what type of work do they do?

-- Where are there gaps and where are there concentrations of care?
+- Where are there concentrations of care?

 The developers of the STEW-MAP program at the USDA Forest Service define a “stewardship group” as a group that works to conserve, manage, transform, fund or provide in kind material support, monitor, advocate and/or educate others about their local environments.
 Groups include neighborhood organizations, nonprofits, educational institutions, government organizations, contractors, and others supporting stewardship within the region.
-Are you a part of a local stewardship group and interested in learning more?
-Go to the bottom of the page to review the kickoff meeting further detailing the project.

 The STEW-MAP survey is now closed.
 However, if your organization is interested in participating in the next survey or if you have any questions, please reach out to iobrien@tjpdc.org.

-- Strengthens partnerships among stakeholders of similar focus areas
+- Strengthens partnerships among stakeholders

 - Helps stewards develop stronger funding proposals